harsha-kadekar/Chitralochana/README.md

 4. Location analysis - To which geographic location this topic is generating interest

-5. A word map - Shows what are the key words users are using to describe this topic

-6. Sentiment Analysis - 2 types of sentiment will be generated - Positive/Negative and Neutral/Polar
+5. Polarity Analysis - Neutral/Polar

-7. Multimedia - Basically it will show the various multimedia used to describe about this topic

-8. Various weblinks used to describe the topic.

-9. A summary of the discussion.
+10. A summary of the discussion.

+11. Clusterring of similar type of tweets

+For sentiment analysis we have used NaiveBayesClassifier.
+So for this project we are using Natural language processing and Machine learning algorithms.